gagan-gets-data/A-B-Testing-Marketing-Promotions/README.md

 # A/B-Testing-Marketing-Promtions

-This case study is used to implement understand which promotion was the most effective in marketing?
+This case study is used to implement analysis on which promotion was the most effective in marketing?

 ## Scenario: